mickaelbaron/docker4sitl/README.md

   * classical options for [sim_vehicle.py](https://github.com/ArduPilot/ardupilot/blob/master/Tools/autotest/sim_vehicle.py).
 Note the `--aircraft` option is already used into the script with a fix value.
 The simulation logs will be stored into the host (see the next section).

-As example, start SITL simulator for Rover with console and map.
+As example, start SITL simulator for Rover with console and map

 ```
 $ ./startSITLSimulator_MACOSX.sh rover --console --map